pritamqu/pritamqu.github.io/index.md

 <a name="/news"></a>

 Currently, I am a PhD candidate at [Queen’s University, Canada](https://queensu.ca/) and affiliated with the [Vector Institute](https://vectorinstitute.ai/).
 Earlier, I interned at [Google](https://research.google/) and [Borealis AI](https://www.borealisai.com/).
-I joined [Queen's University](https://queensu.ca/) in 2018 and completed my master's degree in 2020.
+I joined [Queen's University](https://queensu.ca/) in 2018 and completed my master's degree in 2020, and started my PhD subsequently.
 Prior to that, I worked as a Software Engineer for a total of approximately 3 years at [Infosys](https://www.infosys.com/) and [Tech Mahindra](https://www.techmahindra.com/).
 I completed my bachelor's degree in 2015 from [West Bengal University of Technology, India](/).
 Other than research, I am passionate about photography and film-making.

 ### [Research](./research.md)
 <hr>

-My current research focus is **multimodal learning from videos**.
+My research focus is advancing **multimodal intelligence for understanding → generation → reasoning → action**.

-Broadly covers: multimodal learning with vision, language, and audio; large multimodal models, multimodal LLMs, foundation models; post-training, alignments; AI agents; self-supervised and unsupervised learning; computer vision.
+Broadly interested in: generative models (LLMs, multimodal LLMs, diffusion models), foundation models (video, image, vision-language, audio-visual), representation learning (self-supervised, unsupervised), alignment, reasoning, AI agents, computer vision.
 Please find more about my research [here](./research.md).

 ### News